Explaining Answers with Entailment Trees: Experiments

-Once aligned, the aligned tree $T_{pred}^{'}$ is scored against gold tree $T_{gold}$ using the metrics below.
-The F1/BLEURT metrics score elements of the tree (micro-averaging the results), while ``\correct{}'' checks if {\it all} the elements are correct (1=yes, 0=no), i.e., the predicted tree is perfect along the dimension being considered.
-Our metrics are: \begin{des} \item[{\bf Leaf Nodes (F1, \correct{}):}] Does the predicted tree use the correct leaf sentences?
-We compute an F1 score by comparing leaf sentences $S_{pred}$ to $S_{gold}$.
-The ``\correct{}'' score is 1 if the entire set of nodes is identified correctly (F1=1.0), 0 otherwise. \item[{\bf Steps (F1, \correct{}):}] Does the tree have the correct entailment step structure?
-Here we compute F1 and ``\correct{}'' scores in a way similar to leaf nodes by comparing the set of entailment steps in the aligned proof $T_{pred}^{'}$ with $T_{gold}$. \item[{\bf Intermediates (BLEURT, \correct{}):}] Are the synthesized intermediate nodes $Int_{pred}^{'}$ \correct{}.
-For this metric, we use the state-of-the-art BLEURT metric for evaluating generations, using the off-the-shelf BLEURT-Large-512 model.\footnote{We fine-tuned and evaluated the BLEURT metric further using 300 hand-labeled examples, however it performs similarly to the vanilla model.} \cite{sellam2020bleurt}.
-Our analysis based on 300 hand-labelled examples from the development set suggests that it correlates well with human ratings ($correlation = 0.67$, $sensitivity=0.88$, $specificity=0.80$).
-Further, we define generation correctness as 1 if an aligned pair of $int_{pred}^{'}$, $int_{gold}$ gives $BLEURT > 0.28$,\footnote{ The BLEURT threshold was picked using a subset of 300 manually labeled pairs.
+\eat{ \mybullet{Intermediates (F1, \correct{}):} Are the synthesized intermediate nodes $int_{pred}^{'}$ \correct{}.
+For this metric, we use the state-of-the-art BLEURT metric for evaluating generations, using the off-the-shelf BLEURT-Large-512 model \cite{sellam2020bleurt}.\footnote{ Our analysis based on 300 hand-labelled examples from the development set suggests that it correlates well with human ratings ($correlation = 0.67$, $sensitivity=0.88$, $specificity=0.80$).} We also define generation correctness as 1 if an aligned pair of $int_{pred}^{'}$, $int_{gold}$ gives $BLEURT > 0.28$,\footnote{ The BLEURT threshold was picked using a subset of 300 manually labeled pairs.
 When we test this threshold on the rest of the labeled pairs we get a high (89\%) F1 score, indicating the threshold is reasonable.} 0 otherwise.
-Note that a correct intermediate doesn't necessarily imply a correct entailment, as the ancestor nodes may be wrong.
+Finally, ``Intermediates \correct{}'' per question is 1 if {\it all} the generated intermediates in the tree are correct, 0 otherwise. }

-Finally, ``Intermediates \correct{}'' per question is 1 if {\it all} the generated intermediates in the tree are correct, 0 otherwise. \item[\bf{Overall Proof (\correct{}):}] We define the overall ``\correct{}'' score for a generated proof as 1 only if all of the leaves, steps, and intermediates are all correct, i.e., the tree completely matches $T_{gold}$.
+\mybullet{Overall Proof (\correct{}):} The overall ``\correct{}'' score for a generated proof is 1 only if all of the leaves, steps, and intermediates are all correct, i.e., the tree completely matches $T_{gold}$.
 Otherwise it scores 0.
-This is a strict metric: any error in the generated tree will result in a score of 0. \end{des}
+This is a strict metric: any error in the generated tree will result in a score of 0.